slhck/SubjectivePlayer/README.md

 # Push video files
 adb push your_video.mp4 /storage/emulated/0/Android/data/org.univie.subjectiveplayer/files/SubjectiveMovies/

-# Push playlist files
+# Push config files
 adb push subject_1.cfg /storage/emulated/0/Android/data/org.univie.subjectiveplayer/files/SubjectiveCfg/
 ```

-### Validate the Playlists
+### Validate the Config Files

-The app can validate the playlists to ensure all referenced video files exist.
+The app can validate the config files to ensure all referenced video files exist.
 This is optional, but recommended.

-To validate the playlists:
+To validate the config files:

 - Start the app.
 - Open the menu (three dots in the top-right corner).
 - Select *Validate Config Files*.
-- The app will check all playlist files in the `SubjectiveCfg` folder and report any missing video files or invalid syntax.
+- The app will check all config files in the `SubjectiveCfg` folder and report any missing video files or invalid syntax.
-- You can also see which playlist uses which method, if training is used, and how many videos are in each playlist.
+- You can also see which config uses which method, if training is used, and how many videos are in each config.

 ### Run the Test

-When you start the app, you can select the playlist by having the subject enter their respective ID.
+When you start the app, you can select the config by having the subject enter their respective ID.

-The test is self-guided and will show videos, ask for ratings, and handle breaks as defined in the playlist (see above).
+The test is self-guided and will show videos, ask for ratings, and handle breaks as defined in the config  (see above).

 After a test, the results are stored in the `SubjectiveLogs` folder.
 Each file corresponds to one subject's test results.